Architecture of 8086

-A Microprocessor is an Integrated Circuit with all the functions of a CPU however, it cannot be used stand alone since unlike a microcontroller it has no memory or peripherals.
+A Microprocessor is an Integrated Circuit with all the functions of a CPU however, it cannot be used stand-alone since unlike a microcontroller it has no memory or peripherals.

 8086 does not have a RAM or ROM inside it.
 However, it has internal registers for storing intermediate and final results and interfaces with memory located outside it through the System Bus.

-The size of the internal registers(present within the chip) indicate how much information the processor can operate on at a time (in this case 16-bit registers) and how it moves data around internally within the chip, sometimes also referred to as the internal data bus.
+The size of the internal registers(present within the chip) indicates how much information the processor can operate on at a time (in this case 16-bit registers) and how it moves data around internally within the chip, sometimes also referred to as the internal data bus.